Social selling is the practice of using your brand's social media accounts to connect and interact with individual prospects and customers.

 The online world is a cut-throat business and if your social media accounts are dormant or inactive, your more active competitors will swoop in and take over.

-By keeping your socials active, people will start paying attention and become curious to find out more about what you’re doing.
+By keeping your socials active, people will start paying closer attention to your brand and become curious to find out moreabout what you’re doing.
 This will lead those customers to your web page where they can discover more about you and move one step closer to making a purchase.

 Now that you know the importance of social selling, the next step is to understand all about the art of selling with social media.